rfjakob/gocryptfs/README.md

 Changelog
 ---------

-v0.4 (in progress)
+v0.4
-* Add `-plaintextnames` command line option
+* New command-line options:
- * Can only be used in conjunction with `-init` and disables filename encryption (added on user request)
+ * `-plaintextnames`: disables filename encryption, added on user request
+ * `-extpass`: calls an external program for prompting for the password
+ * `-config`: allows to specify a custom gocryptfs.conf path
-* Add `FeatureFlags` config file paramter
+* Add `FeatureFlags` gocryptfs.conf paramter
  * This is a config format change, hence the on-disk format is incremented
  * Used for ext4-style filesystem feature flags.
 This should help avoid future format changes.
+The first user is `-plaintextnames`.
 * On-disk format 2

 v0.3